openmotionai/oma-github-actions/README.md

 ## 🤖 Claude Code Review Action

-Get intelligent code reviews and suggestions from Claude 4 Sonnet by simply commenting on your pull requests.
+Get intelligent code reviews and automated fixes from Claude 4 Sonnet by simply commenting on your pull requests.
+Claude can both review code and create fix PRs with proposed changes.

 ### ⚡ Quick Start